-All About Catamaran Boats
+All About Catamaran Boats: What is a Catamaran?

-San Juan del Sur is getting ready to welcome tourists from all over the world for the upcoming holiday season.
+San Juan del Sur is preparing to welcome tourists worldwide for the upcoming summer.
 The relaxed atmosphere and beautiful beaches of Nicaragua are the main attractions for tourists.
-Additionally, the sheer diversity of things to do in this country makes it a tourist favorite.
+Additionally, this country’s diversity of things to do makes it a tourist favorite.

 What Is a Catamaran?

-A catamaran, or “cat” for short, is a type of multi-hulled boat with two hulls that run parallel to one another.
-Instead of relying on a ballasted keel like a monohull boat, this vessel uses geometry stabilization, meaning its stability comes from the width of its beam.
+A catamaran, or “cat” for short, is a multi-hulled boat with two hulls running parallel.
+This vessel uses geometry stabilization instead of relying on a ballasted keel like a monohull boat.
+This means its stability comes from the width of its beam.

 Is a Catamaran a Yacht?

-A catamaran is a “multi-hull” boat, meaning it has two hulls or points of contact with the sea, joined by a platform over the top to make a single boat shape.
-A yacht or traditional sailing boat has one hull which sits in the water.
+A catamaran is a “multi-hull” boat, which means it has two hulls or points of contact with the water.
+These two hulls are joined by a platform over the top, creating a single boat shape.
+On the other hand, a yacht or traditional sailing boat has only one hull that rests on the water.